 b.
 The source of the message is perceived as trustworthy or expert.

-• A suggestion carried by mass media plus face-to-face reinforcement is more likely to be accepted than a suggestion carried by either one of these alone, other things being equal.
+c.
+The message follows certain rules of 'rhetoric' regarding order, presentation, organization of content, nature of appeal, etc. - A suggestion carried by mass media plus face-to-face reinforcement is more likely to be accepted than a suggestion carried by either one of these alone, other things being equal.

 Change in attitude is more likely to occur if the suggestion is accompanied by change in other factors underlying belief and attitude